unionai/unionai-examples/_blogs/sagemaker-inference/stable_diffusion_on_triton/README.md

 - Can switch to asynchronous or serverless inference if needed.
 - Instance: ml.g5.2xlarge (A10G instance)

+> Artifacts can also be consumed by tasks when run as separate entities.
+In this case, since it's a single workflow, this isn't necessary.

 ## Installation and Execution

 To install the required packages locally, run: